-We received the complete cooperation of all the staff of the District and we greatly appreciate the courtesies extended to the members of the audit team.
+We received the complete cooperation of all the staff of the Fire District No. 2 of the Township of Bordentown and we greatly appreciate the courtesies extended to the members of the audit team.
 During our audit, we did not note any problems or weaknesses significant enough that would affect our ability to express an opinion on the financial statements taken as a whole.